 Hello!
 And welcome!
 We’re so excited you’re here or are thinking of making Miami your new home!
-We want to have you feeling like a local in no-time and up-and-running quickly.
-So, we put together this handy guide to get you up-to-speed on all things Miami, Miami tech, and to answer some of your burning questions about what life is like in the Magic City.
+We want to have you feeling like a local in no-time so we put together this handy guide to get you up-to-speed on all things Miami and to answer some of your burning questions about what life is like in the Magic City.
 Have questions we didn’t cover here?
 Tweet them at @refreshmiami or email us at: email@example.com and we’ll be happy to get you the answers and add them to the guide.
 This is meant to be a living, breathing document that we continue to improve upon so feel free to let us know about things we may have missed!

 Lastly, to learn more about the values we strive to uphold as a community, visit wearemiamitech.com and take the pledge!

 Getting Acquainted with Miami

 How old is Miami?

 Only 125 years old.
 In comparison, San Francisco is 244 years old, and New York City is about 396 years old.
 Miami was incorporated as a city on July 28, 1896, with a population of just over 300.
 It was named for the Miami River, derived from Mayaimi, the historic name of Lake Okeechobee and the Native Americans that lived around it.
 To learn more about Miami’s history, check out the HistoryMiami Museum.

 What movies should I watch or books should I read to learn about Miami and its history?

 - Moonlight (2016) *Oscar winner for Best Picture